Jefferson S. Burton

-Jefferson "Jeff" S. Burton is an American politician and retired Army Major General.
-He is a member of the Utah House of Representatives representing the 64th district.
+Jefferson S. Burton is an American politician and retired Army Major General.
+He is a former member of the Utah House of Representatives representing the 64th district.
 Elected in 2020, he replaced Mike McKell who moved to a position in the Senate.

 During the 2022 General Session, Burton served on the Executive Offices and Criminal Justice Appropriations Subcommittee, House Law Enforcement and Criminal Justice Committee, and the House Political Subdivisions Committee.

 Personal life and education

 Burton was born and raised in Payson, Utah, graduating from Payson High School.
 He attended Brigham Young University, enrolling in their ROTC program before leaving school and joining the Army in 1984.
-He eventually graduated with a Bachelor of Science in Sociology at the State University of New York at Albany in 1986.
+He eventually graduated with a Bachelor of Science in Sociology at Regents College, the University of the State of New York (now Excelsior University) in 1986.
 Burton and his wife live in Spanish Fork, Utah.

 Career

 Burton served in the United States Army from 1984 to 2019, including the last seven years as Adjutant General of the Utah National Guard.
 Following his retirement, he was appointed by Utah Governor Herbert to lead day-to-day operations of the Utah Department of Health's COVID-19 response, on the unified command staff.
 Burton works as the Senior Vice President of Community Development at Zions Bank.
 He was elected to the Utah House of Representatives in 2020 and assumed office on January 1, 2021.
+He withdrew his reelection bid in March, 2026, after announcing he would be moving outside of his district.
+He later resigned his seat.